 3. Out of Fuel

-Turns out, the issue was fuel-related.
+It turned out the issue was fuel-related.
 The tank had been drained before shipping, and although the gauge showed a quarter tank, it was completely empty.
 A quick refill, and the car roared to life perfectly. 🤦♂️

 Tips for a Smooth Process